-- Source: Dimensional Fund Advisors LP with edits by Coastal Wealth Advisors, LLC.
+- Article written by Dimensional Fund Advisors, LP with edits by Coastal Wealth Advisors, LLC.